 - Always have a fire extinguisher nearby.

-- Loose clothing can catch fire, so it is advised to wear short, rolled, or tightly fitted sleeves when cooking.
+- Loose clothing can catch fire, so wear short, rolled, or tightly-fitted sleeves when cooking.

 - Don’t pour grease or oil down the drain.